matttm/voting-booth/blockchain-server/README.md

 # Blockchain Server

 ## Description
-This is a single blockchain server, in which its local blockchain can be manipulated using HTTP requests.
-This blockchain can also be updated by other blockcchain servers through WebSockets, as well as updating connected peer blockchains on a local update.
+This is a single blockchain server that can connect to other blockchain server, through WebSockets, in which case, the local blockchain instances will be synchronized.
+The local blockchain of a server can be manipulated through HTTP requests, as well as other servers can be added to the list of peers to be synchronized with.
 ## Getting Started
 ### Prerequisites
 - Node 12.13.0